mhkeller/layercake.graphics/content/guide/00-introduction.md

 console.log(myCake.get());
 ```

 So far, `myCake` is a Svelte Store with a few different properties that were just computed.
-Because we gave LayerCake values for `x` and `y`, it's measured the extent of our data's x- and y-dimensions and created `xScale` and `yScale` properties.
+Because we gave Layer Cake values for `x` and `y`, it's measured the extent of our data's x- and y-dimensions and created `xScale` and `yScale` properties.
 It's also measured our DOM element as well as created x- and y-accessors so, for a given row of our data we can compute the value in our coordinate system.

 ```js
 const { x, y, xScale, yScale } = myCake.get();